How to make a good first impression in your first job interview with an employer.

 — Alwyn Lau (@alwyn_lau) November 14, 2017

 Most of the time, the interviewer will probably have your resume in front of him while he's conducting the interview.
 It helps prompt questions, and allows the potential employer to double-check your information.

 However, sometimes this isn't the case, or you may be interviewed by a group of people who are sharing one copy of your resume.

 Take along a few extras just in case they're needed.
 They can also be helpful if you need to fill out a formal paper application after the interview.

 Making a good impression in a job interview is about balancing professionalism and personality.
 You don't want to be completely bland and forgettable, but you also want to stand out for the right reasons.

 Being prepared for the questions that will be asked, putting together a professional portfolio, and asking questions during the interview are all excellent ways to make a good impression during your first interview.

 Question of the article

-What was the most impressionable thing you ever heard someone did in a job interview?
-Tell us now, I'd love to hear it.
+What was the most impressive thing you ever heard of someone doing in a job interview?
+Tell us in the comments.Free Bonus

 Debra Wilson is a social media advocate at CreditDonkey.
 She blogs about many things like how a gas rewards credit card can save job applicants (like you?) money on the next trip to the gas station.